The Government has announced it will apply 20 per cent VAT to private school fees across the UK from January 2025.

 The Government has now responded to the consultation and there are no exemptions for Armed Forces personnel and Service children.

-The MOD will recalculate Continuity of Education Allowance (CEA) rates before January 2025.
-While it is helpful to have confirmation that CEA will be increased in response to the application of VAT to private school fees, we know that this recalculation will mean that the minimum 10 per cent parental contribution will also need to increase.
+The MOD has conducted an in-year recalculation of Continuity of Education Allowance (CEA) rates for January 2025.
+While it is helpful to have confirmation that CEA has increased in response to the application of VAT to private school fees, we know that this recalculation will mean that the minimum 10 per cent parental contribution will also need to increase.

 The Government has stated it will be monitoring how these changes affect military families, with any potential adjustments to the scheme being considered during the next Spending Review.